GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 Visual checks focus on visual elements of the page and utilize tools such as screen magnification or browser zoom to review the website or app for accessibility.

-Visual can tell you:
+Visual checks can tell you:

 * Are there color contrast issues that an automated tool could not pick up, such as text on top of a gradient or image?
-* Are any elements that look like headings, lists, and other structural elements but are not coded as such?
+* Are there any elements that look like headings, lists, and other structural elements but are not coded as such?
 * Are navigation links and form inputs consistent throughout the website or app?
 * Is there any flashing, strobing, or animation that exceeds the recommendations?
 * Does the content have proper spacing?
 For letters, words, lines, and paragraphs?